-The Dynamics products are somewhat complex web applications that are difficult to automate with Selenium scripts.
-For example, the tester will have to deal with concepts such as “nested iFrames”, “deep object trees”, and “dynamic IDs for child windows” when trying to automate simple processes in, say, the Sales application.
+The Microsoft Dynamics 365 suite consists of a somewhat complex set of applications that are difficult to automate with Selenium scripts.
+Testers will for example have to deal with concepts such as “nested iFrames”, “deep object trees”, and “dynamic IDs for child windows” when trying to automate simple processes in the Sales application.

-Another issue from a testing perspective is that the UI paradigm of the Dynamics applications change between versions.
-This means that the entire markup forming the basis of the web applications have changed – even though a great deal of the functionality remains the same.
+Another issue from a testing perspective is that the UI paradigm of the Dynamics 365 applications changes between versions.
+This means that the entire markup forming the basis of the web applications changes – even though a great deal of the functionality remains the same.

-The LEAPWORK Automation Platform uses Selenium as an engine for automating websites and web applications, but all the Selenium-code for automating tests is generated ‘under the hood’.
-The tester does not, at any point, have to worry about reading or writing a single line of code.
+The Leapwork Automation Platform uses Selenium as an engine for automating websites and web applications, but all the Selenium-code for automating tests is generated ‘under the hood’.
+The tester does not at any point have to worry about reading or writing a single line of code.
 In fact, the tester doesn’t need to know anything about Selenium at all.

-For example, with LEAPWORK’s Capture functionality, the tester can identify a form field in a Dynamics application, and use that object in his or her test cases, without having to worry about programming languages, such as C# or Java, or even how Dynamics 365 is technically implemented.
+For example, with Leapwork’s Capture functionality, the tester can identify a form field in a Dynamics application and use that object in his or her test cases without having to worry about programming languages, such as C# or Java, or even how Dynamics 365 is technically implemented.

-Example of a LEAPWORK flow doing data-driven automation of Dynamics 365.
+Example of a Leapwork flow doing data-driven automation of Dynamics 365.

-To make things easier and to increase robustness of automated test cases, we at LEAPWORK have added intelligent Dynamics-adapters on top of the Selenium engine.
-This means for example that you can use standard LEAPWORK components (we call them ‘building blocks’) to automate form fields of any kind in Dynamics applications.
+To make things easier and to increase robustness of automated test cases we, Leapwork used in-built intelligent Dynamics adapters on top of the Selenium engine.
+This means that you can use standard Leapwork components (we call them building blocks) to automate form fields of any kind in Dynamics applications.

 Watch the video below for an example of automated testing of Dynamics 365 with codeless Selenium automation: